 Kristin Brandt is an emerging artist whose work has been on view at Artspace, Hallwalls, Buffalo Proper and the Burchfield-Penney Art Center.
 She is the co-founder of the local not-for-profit Urban Canvas Project of Buffalo.
-Carrying degrees from University at Buffalo and Moore College of Art and Design (Philadelphia, PA), Kristin is a dedicated fine artist, designer, and instructor who is always looking to develop further professionally and creatively.
+Carrying a degree from Moore College of Art and Design (Philadelphia, PA), Kristin is a dedicated fine artist, designer, and instructor who is always looking to develop further professionally and creatively.
 In addition to a love of painting and graphics, Kristin started her own business, Yoga to You, in 2009.
 She firmly feels that anything you do can be an art, and is gratified by student success.
 With ten years of arts-in-education and arts management experience, Kristin’s personal mission is to enhance student artist lives by access and understanding of art and its movements, creativity, relativity and technique.
 She also loves Buffalo and is happy to see positive change.

 Add to Wishlist

 This program investigates pivot points in Art History and Mathematics.
 Student artists are invited to appreciate the timeline that evolves fine art from Realism to the Digital Age.
 Some activities include Art History instruction comparing pointillism to pixels.
 Student artists are encouraged to find the construction of patterns in nature and architecture utilizing the Fibonacci Spiral and the golden ratio, establishing a strong math and art relationship.
 We will also use grids and tessellations or fractals to create community installations.
 We will compare and identify with student artists’ works through regular class critiques to evaluate the understanding of the lesson.